 Dotted with architectural gems that range from vintage row houses to doorman high-rises, the Gold Coast is a quiet, well-preserved retreat in downtown Chicago.
-Its tree-lined streets host many of the city’s most prestigious homes, and afford residents superior access to Lake Michigan.
+Its tree-lined streets host many of the city’s most prestigious homes and afford residents superior access to Lake Michigan.

 An educated, affluent blend of young families and well-established professionals.

 Due to its lavish, historic mansions and brownstones, upscale boutiques and restaurants, and close proximity to the lakefront, the Gold Coast residents are generally more affluent.
-The area's highly-regarded schools and proximity to one of the nation's largest business districts attracts young families and more established professionals.
+The area's highly-regarded schools and proximity to one of the nation's largest business districts attract young families and more established professionals.